ericsink/SQLitePCL.raw/README.md

 SQLitePCL.raw is a Portable Class Library (PCL) for low-level (raw) access to SQLite.
 License:  Apache License v2.

+# What's new in 0.9

+Before 0.9, the main nuget package contained a bunch of different copies of the native SQLite library.
+The original intent here was to make this nuget package Just Work for all the common use cases.
+But over time, as more platforms and options got added, the package was getting enormous.

+In 0.9, the native code has been moved to separate packages, and the main package is much smaller.

+If you are using the system-provided SQLite library on iOS or Android (see below for caveats on Android N), or if you are using the SQLite vsix on Windows, the transition to 0.9 should be seamless.

+In other cases, you will need to add one of the SQLitePCL.plugin packages, and perhaps one of the SQLitePCL.native packages, and add a line of code to initialize
+things:

+    SQLite3Plugin.Init();

+The SQLitePCL.plugin packages are platform-specific, not PCLs.
+Add the plugin to either your app project or to a platform-specific library.
+The call to SQLite3Plugin.Init() should go somewhere in your app initialization code.

+For iOS and Android, the plugin packages are self-contained.
+These plugins are all you need on that platform.

+For other platforms, the plugin is "empty", in the sense that you also need to add a SQLitePCL.native package to specify exactly which version of the native SQLite code you want to use.

+For example, if you are building a desktop app, you might add

+    SQLitePCL.plugin.sqlite3.net45

+The "net45" in the name of this package means that the contents were compiled for .NET 4.5.
+But this doesn't say anything about the native code.
+This particularly package can be used on various Windows platforms or even with Mono on Linux or Mac.
+So you also need to add a SQLitePCL.native package, such as this one:

+    SQLitePCL.native.sqlite3.v110_xp

+This contain the SQLite library compiled with the Visual C++ v110\_xp toolset.
+If you are on a desktop version of Windows and you're not sure which native SQLite library to use, this is the one you should try first.

+The plugins with sqlite3 in the name are for vanilla SQLite.
+The ones with sqlcipher in the name are the SQLCipher variant.
+BTW, another difference with 0.9 is that I am no longer building SQLCipher.
+The SQLCipher packages simply contain the SQLCipher builds maintained by Couchbase.

+The set of packages I publish does not include every possible combination of platform and toolset and so on.
+If you need one that I have not built, let me know and I'll see what makes sense.
+One example is that I do not have a package called SQLitePCL.native.sqlite3.linux, because my assumption is that most people will use the SQLite provided by the distro.

+The UseSQLiteFrom feature is no longer supported in 0.9.
+If you were using this, you will need to switch to specifying things by which plugin/native package you include.

+# CONTENT BELOW THIS LINE IS NOT YET UPDATED FOR 0.9

 ## QuickStart

 Add the SQLitePCL.raw NuGet package to your platform projects (iOS, Android, Windows, etc) and to your PCL projects as needed.